-The IRB will conduct continuing review of ongoing research at intervals that are appropriate to the level of risk of the research, but not less than once per year.
-The date by which continuing review must occur will be recorded in the IRB electronic database system and on initial and continuing review approval letters.
-Continuing review must occur as long as the research remains active, including when the remaining research activities are limited to the analysis of private identifiable information.
+For research subject to the 2018 Rule (i.e., initial approval received on or after January 21, 2019), the IRB will conduct continuing review of ongoing research requiring review by the convened IRB at intervals that are appropriate to the level of risk of the research, but not less than once per year, except as described below.
+The date by which continuing review must occur will be recorded in IRB Manager and on initial and continuing review approval letters.